AdrianKriger/geo3D_wrkshp/_sources/after/libsPacs.md

 i. `Triangle `

 A LoD1 3D Model is based on a triangulated irregular network (TIN) data-structure.
-A TIN is a collection of connected 3D triangles that form a continuous closed surface. osm_LoD1_3DCityModel creates a TIN with the python implementation of Jonathan Richard Shewchuk’s Triangle and uses a special algorithm called a Constrained Delaunay triangulation {cite}`Dzhelil2020,shewchuk96b`.
+A TIN is a collection of connected 3D triangles that form a continuous closed surface {cite}`terrainbook`. osm_LoD1_3DCityModel creates a TIN with the python implementation of Jonathan Richard Shewchuk’s Triangle and uses a special algorithm called a Constrained Delaunay triangulation {cite}`Dzhelil2020,shewchuk96b`.

 ii. `pydeck`